saarcos/cv-generator/README.md

 # GenerateCV

 **GenerateCV** is a web application that allows users to create, edit, and export professional resumes in PDF format.
 The app includes AI-assisted summary generation using OpenAI's API, providing users with enhanced writing support.
+Give it a try here: cv-generator-eight-mu.vercel.app

 ## Features